 Resistance training.
 That's the non-negotiable here.
 But it doesn't have to mean a barbell or a gym.
 Body weight exercises, resistance bands, cables, anything that puts some external load on your muscles gives your body a reason to hold onto them.

 Walking is great.
 Cardio is great.
 But cardio alone won't maintain muscle mass on a GLP-1.
 Resistance training has to be in the mix.
+For exactly how to structure those sessions — rep ranges, frequency, and scheduling around your dosing days — see our strength training guide for GLP-1 users.

 The research backs this up.
 Studies consistently show that resistance training combined with adequate protein intake is the most effective strategy for preserving lean mass during caloric restriction.
 (ACSM)